JaVale McGee: National team career

-McGee received an invite to the U.S. national team's mini camp in the summer of 2009 and again in the summer of 2010.
-McGee played with Team USA in a scrimmage at Radio City Music Hall during the 2010 World Basketball Festival but after an uneven performance he did not play in the team's scrimmage against China at Madison Square Garden and was cut on August 15, 2010.
+McGee received an invite to the U.S. national team's mini-camp in the summer of 2009 and again in the summer of 2010.
+He played with Team USA in a scrimmage at Radio City Music Hall during the 2010 World Basketball Festival, but after an uneven performance, McGee did not play in the team's scrimmage against China at Madison Square Garden and was cut on August 15, 2010.

 McGee visited the Philippines twice during the 2011 NBA lockout, first in exhibition games with NBA stars against players from the Philippine Basketball Association and the Smart Gilas national team, and then in a basketball clinic.
-Later that year, he expressed his interest in playing for the Philippine national team, and in 2012, a bill was filed for his Filipino citizenship to make him eligible to play for Smart Gilas.
+Later that year, McGee expressed his interest in playing for the Philippine national team, and in 2012, a bill was filed for his Filipino citizenship to make him eligible to play for Smart Gilas.
 In 2014, McGee was asked again by the Gilas Pilipinas to take part as a naturalized player for the 2014 FIBA Basketball World Cup in Spain.
 However, national teams were limited to one naturalized player apiece, and former Wizards teammate Andray Blatche made the World Cup team after he was granted citizenship.

 McGee and forward Keldon Johnson of the San Antonio Spurs were announced as replacements for Bradley Beal and Kevin Love on the 2020 U.S. Olympic team.
-On August 7, 2021, he won an Olympic gold medal after United States defeated France in the final.
+On August 7, 2021, McGee won an Olympic gold medal after United States defeated France in the final.
 With the medal, he and his mother, Pamela McGee, became the first mother and son to win gold medals in Olympic history.